Skip to main content

 • Writing referring to the project in the abstract should use capitalized Jellyfin at all times.
 I contribute to Jellyfin and you should too!

-• The Git repository and non-C# files inside of it should use lowercase jellyfin for convenience on case-sensitive filesystems. build-jellyfin.ps1
+• Git repositories and files using the name should use lowercase jellyfin for convenience on case-sensitive filesystems. build-jellyfin.ps1, jellyfin_3.5.2-1_all.deb, etc.

 • Configuration directories can use either depending on operating system conventions. /var/lib/jellyfin, AppData/Jellyfin